solidi/learning-notes/interviews/career-tips.md

 - Being able to modify things, create things, in its own world.
     - TV story being a kid.
     - Half life and modifying things - side effects working with those remotely.
+    - Website story in ihgh school - building a website to be heard.
     - The detail, and escapism of humans - but thats a paradox as software is a team sport.

 ### What’s the best career advice you received?
 - Don't be so purpose driven.
     - Always driving to deliver, but there is more.
     - Connect with the team, lunch, people etc.
+    - find their strengths.
 - When things are burning around you, stay calm.

 ### What’s the worst career advice you received?